cyberbotics/webots/docs/guide/web-scene.md

         sudo npm install -g http-server
         http-server
         ```
-- disabled browser security flags:
+- disable browser security flags:
     - Chrome: launch with the `--allow-file-access-from-files` option
     - Firefox:
         1. Open Firefox browser and in the address bar type ``about:config``, hit Enter button and click on `I'll be careful, I promise!`.